nmhp16/evs/README.md

 - Real-time face detection using a pre-trained deep learning model.
 - Custom GUI for video playback control (play, pause, reset) and snapshot capture.
 - Real-time video processing with overlayed date and time.
+- Perform head count on all detected faces.
 - Efficient frame rate display and video recording capabilities.
 - Cross-platform support using CMake for compilation and deployment.